 - Combine the pumpkin, evaporated milk, brown sugar, eggs, and cinnamon in a large bowl.
 Mix well.

-- Sprinkle cake mix over the pumpkin mixture and then top with the chopped pecans.
+- Sprinkle cake mix over the pumpkin mixture.

 - Bake for 1 hour, until center is set and the edges are golden brown.